Skip to Main Content

 maxim-ershov

 Maxim Ershov was co-founder, CEO, and CTO of Diakopto Inc., which Ansys acquired in 2023.
-He is now Senior Director of R&D at Ansys.
-Previously, he served as Senior Scientist, CAD for Apple, Inc. He has a doctorate degree in solid-state electronics.
+Before serving as a consultant for Ansys, he was senior director of R&D. Previously, he served as senior scientist, CAD, for Apple Inc. He has a doctorate degree in solid-state electronics.

 Recommendations